Best Pregnancy Safe Tinted Moisturizer (Updated 2026 Guide)

 CAUTION

 Avobenzone is a chemical UV filter in sunscreens.
 Has endocrine disrupting properties and mineral sunscreens are preferred during pregnancy.
-A chemical UV filter that absorbs into the bloodstream and has shown endocrine disrupting properties in studies.
-Mineral sunscreens are preferred during pregnancy.
+A chemical UV filter with endocrine disrupting properties.
+Mineral alternatives like zinc oxide provide effective sun protection without these concerns.

 c12 15 alkyl benzoate